 What the hell is an ETF anyway? and what are the potential benefits and cons of ETF’s.

-ETF’s or Exchange Traded Funds are managed funds that you can buy or sell just like an individual share on the ASX or Australian Securities Exchange (or if you are in another country your own country/regions share exchange).
+ETF’s or Exchange Traded Funds are managed funds that you can buy in or sell just like an individual share on the ASX or Australian Securities Exchange (or if you are in another country your own country/regions share exchange).

 There are many different types of ETF’s so its important that you do your research into a potential ETF before taking the plunge and investing any of your hard earned funds.